gauthma/LaTeX/docs/README.md

 Except for `llncs`, which uses its own font, I use a custom font, `Charis SIL`, because I don't really like *Computer Modern* and its cousins (condemn me if you will).
 If you don't feel like dealing with font issues, just comment the relevant lines (they will be in the preamble if there is one); look for the comments about font setup.

 If you do decide to try out `Charis SIL`, then download the font from <http://software.sil.org/charis/download/>.
 It will consist of a bunch of `*.ttf` files.
 The proper way of installing it (only for you user) is with your own `TeX Tree`; see <https://randomwalk.eu/notes/TeX-Trickery.pdf>.
-For the `cv` template, which uses `LuaLaTeX`, this is, I'm afraid, required.
-But for all the others (minus `llncs`, which uses more standard fonts), which use `XeLaTeX`, it's quick and easy.
+For the `cv` template, which uses `LuaLaTeX`, this proper installatio is, I'm afraid, required.
+But for all the others, which use `XeLaTeX`, it's quick and easy (except `llncs`, which uses `PdfLaTeX` and more standard fonts).
 Create the following directory, if it does not already exist, and just dump all the `*.ttf` files in there.

 ~~~ {.shell .numberLines}
 $ mkdir -p ~/.fonts/truetype/